 Lisa Rickard, President of the U.S. Chamber of Commerce’s Institute for Legal Reform and the American Tort Reform Association talking about the infamous lawsuit where an administrative law judge sued for $65 million claiming a dry cleaner had lost his pants

-The first quote above is one of many quotes used to demonstrate that Baltimore Ravens’ fans still support Ray Rice in spite of the national outcry over the stunning videos that show him sucker punching his then-fiance, now wife (how many times has that been awkwardly written?) in an elevator in Atlantic City.
-The second quote is to show that our civil litigation system is screwed up because this crazy guy was able to bring this lawsuit that he eventually lost and was hit with $61,000 in court costs.
+The first quote above is one of many quotes used to show that Baltimore Ravens’ fans still support Ray Rice despite the national outcry over the stunning videos that show him sucker punching his then-fiance, now wife (how many times has that been awkwardly written?) in an elevator in Atlantic City.
+The second quote is to show that our civil litigation system is screwed up because this crazy guy could bring this lawsuit that he eventually lost and was hit with $61,000 in court costs.

 The Fallacy of Overgeneralization

 The history of fallacious arguments was first noted in human history with Adam and the serpent.
 These are arguments that seem sound on their face, and have immense persuasive power that is greater than logic would dictate.

 The granddaddy of these fallacious arguments is the hasty generalization or overgeneralization.
 We all know what this is: people drawing a conclusion about a bigger picture by looking at a sample size that is too small to be telling.